-95 Percent Test Participation Consideration: Test participation remains a priority in the revised calculation.
+95 Percent Test Participation Consideration: Test participation remains a priority-in the revised calculation.
 All subgroups continue to be expected to assess at least 95 percent of their students in each subgroup on the state's English language arts and math assessments.
+The subgroup participation rate will be reported on the report cards.
+The participation rate will also be evaluated holistically with English language arts and mathematics, if a school or district does not meet the 95 percent threshold their preliminary point total on the Gap Closing Component will be reduced proportionally to the degree in which they missed the 95 percent threshold.
+The score reduction will use 40 as the minimum number of students required to calculate a score reduction, as the number is based on all students and not any one individual subgroup.
 Once the preliminary letter grade is issued, each of the 10 federally recognized subgroups with sufficient size is evaluated for participation in English language arts and in mathematics to determine the subgroup participation rate.
 If even one subgroup fails to meet the 95 percent participation requirement, the final letter grade is reduced by one level.